Handan Sultan: Illness

 Sinanpaşaoğlu Mehmed Pasha, who had been married to Piyale Pasha and Gevherhan Sultan's daughter Hatice Hanımsultan in November 1598, was sent to quell the Jelali rebellions in Anatolia.
 However, he proved to be ineffective, and conducted himself so inappropriately as to arouse suspicions that he had turned a rebel himself.
 With Handan's intervention, he was forgiven by the sultan.
 He returned to Istanbul, and took up his duties as vezir.
 However, he was executed on 20 August 1605.
 Handan, who was already ill at that time, was so shocked by the turn of events that her condition reportedly worsened.

 Death and aftermath

-Handan Sultan died at the Topkapı Palace on Wednesday, 9 November 1605 after a long illness.
+Handan Sultan died at the Topkapı Palace on Wednesday, 9 November 1605 after a long illness, possibly a stomach disease.
+Other sources declare that she was instead poisoned or she was killed as a result of intrigue: in support of this hypothesis, in a writing she is declared as executed, but the true cause of Handan's death remains unknown.

 At her funeral, large amounts of food and alms were distributed for the sake of her soul.
 She was buried next to her consort in his mausoleum in Hagia Sophia Mosque, Istanbul.
 Ahmed despite appeals of the viziers for the customary mourning for seven days, didn't postpone his departure from Istanbul on campaign against the Jelali revolts.
-After Handan's death, Kosem Sultan took control of the harem throughout Ahmed's reign, and became the highest authority in the harem.
+After Handan's death, Haci Mustafa Agha the chief black eunuch became highest authority in the harem.